GSI Archives & Research Centre

 The catalogue of the Society’s Archives contains items which include published books on Genealogy and history with a large Irish and worldwide collection Genealogical /Family History/ and historical Journals and various Irish Directories.

-As mentioned above, the Society’s Archives also contains unpublished material e.g. school and church registers.
+The Society’s Archives also contains unpublished material e.g. school and church registers.
 In organizing the archive the collection has been arranged into twenty four Categories which the Archive Team of volunteers is currently indexing.

 The Nuns’ Register: This was a project that the Society started some years ago.
 The plan was to create a register of Irish woman who became nuns, many of whom entered convents in many parts of the world.
 Initially a lot of research was done and information was gathered form convents around the world.
 The information gathered so far is now been entered to a data base.
 So far over 800 have been listed with a few hundred more to do.